0%

 What About Eye Conditions?

-Because these conditions can reduce the quality of the retinal image.
-Multifocal lenses already divide light, so any reduction in retinal clarity is magnified.
+The reason is simple: these conditions can reduce the quality of the retinal image.
+Since multifocal lenses split incoming light into multiple focal points, any reduction in retinal clarity is magnified, potentially limiting the effectiveness of the lens.

 The Role of Accurate Measurements